Why Brands Hesitate To Collaborate With The Influencers?

 1. The market is getting too expensive

-When the cost of acquisition outpaces the customer lifetime value; investment doesn’t seem worth it anymore.
+When the cost of acquisition outpaces the customer’s lifetime value; investment doesn’t seem worth it anymore.
 Social media platforms have become a business that sucks the money out of the brand’s wallets.
 Macro influencers are charging money as high as $250k per post for Instagram.
 The price is still growing as the market sets to expand and cross $10 million.

-To overcome this problem of over expenditure, brands have now started approaching and working closely with micro-influencers and nano-influencers who have fewer followers than macro-influencers, but a decent engagement rate and lower prices.
+To overcome this problem of over-expenditure, brands have now started approaching and working closely with micro-influencers and nano-influencers who have fewer followers than macro-influencers, but a decent engagement rate and lower prices.

-2. Overlooked importance of relationship building
+2. Overlooked the importance of relationship building

 Influencer marketing finds itself built on the foundation of trust and authenticity.